 Donna has two grown children (who are also inveterate travelers) and lives with her husband of 39 years and a menagerie of animals.
 She makes regular trips to her home state of Maine where her father still resides, practices yoga, loves a good science fiction movie as well as the poetry of Hafiz.

 Selin is a counselor, dancer and gardener living in Portland, OR.
-Inspired and committed by the people and work of M.E.T.A., she also works to coordinate M.E.T.A. trainings.
 Originally a social justice activist, waiting tables to pay the bills, she became inspired by the healing potential of our human capacity for embodiment and connection.
 She trained in Dance Movement Therapy and continues studies in Interpersonal Neurobiology and Attachment, which are the foundations of her work.
 She bring her commitment to our human growth and evolution to her work with M.E.T.A., supporting students in developing a relevant educational process.

 LPC Intern, M.E.T.A.
 Media Coordinator